kumatheworld/tracking-sanity/Datasets.md

             1341.0000,0.0000,293.0000,1.0000
             1353.0000,0.0000,270.0000,1.0000
           ```
-* The coordinate origin is not clear.
+* The coordinate base is not clear.
     * It is supposed to be 1 (see https://github.com/got-10k/toolkit/issues/6) but there are many videos (including 6 `Test` videos) that have `0`'s as the left end or the top end coordinate.
 * Some `Train` videos and `Val` videos are made from the same YouTube videos.
     * 107 videos out of the 180 `Val` videos have some overlaps with `Train`.